-Our video production services are for clients big and small, however we do have with an affinity for those working to create a more positive impact on the world.
+Our video production services are for clients big and small, however we do have an affinity for those working to create a positive impact on the world.

-Our clients are museums, charities, social start-ups, tech start-ups (ed tech, health tech and whatnot) as well as the public, medical & heritage sectors.
+Our clients are museums, charities, social enterprises, tech start-ups (in education, health and whatnot) as well as the public, medical & heritage sectors.
+Currently, two-thirds of our clients directly support the SDGs through their activities.

-We are constantly reviewing our video production processes to minimise our impact on the environment - right down to our website's carbon footprint.
+We are constantly reviewing our video production processes to minimise our impact on the environment - right down to our website's carbon footprint - with servers 100% powered by sustainable energy by 2025.

 As a company, our video production costs are extremely variable as expected.